-In 1949 Gabor joined the Electrical and Electronic Engineering at Imperial College London, where in 1958 he became professor of applied electron physics.
+In 1949 Gabor joined the Department of Electrical and Electronic Engineering at Imperial, where in 1958 he became professor of applied electron physics.
 His other work included research on high-speed oscilloscopes, communication theory, physical optics, and television.
 Gabor was awarded more than 100 patents.

 We’re on the edge of a fourth industrial revolution which is going to fundamentally change the way we live, work and communicate.
 This revolution is powered by a fusion of all the technologies that have come before, but to leverage the full scope of the opportunity will require new levels of collaboration between societies, industries, academia and governments.
 At the heart of this potential leap forward will be engineers conceiving and creating the infrastructure of our future.
 Naomi will talk about some of the ways that the world is likely to change and the importance of engineering as a key to delivering against the high-tech promise of the future.

-Naomi Climer is President of the Institution of Engineering and Technology (IET) - The IET is one of the world’s largest engineering professional bodies with Over 167,000 members in 127 countries.
+Naomi Climer FREng BSc CEng FIET is President of the Institution of Engineering and Technology (IET) - The IET is one of the world’s largest engineering professional bodies with Over 167,000 members in 127 countries.
 It is also the most multidisciplinary – to reflect the increasingly diverse nature of engineering in the 21st century.